astramieri/aws-cloud-practitioner/docs/architecting/pillar_1_operational_excellence.md

-# AWS Well Architected Framewoek - Pillar 1: Operational Excellence
+# AWS Well-Architected Framework - Pillar 1: Operational Excellence

 - Includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures
 - Design Principles